panchambanerjee/Impressionist-Classifier/README.md

 * We download the Wikiart files for the relevant artists using lucasdavid's extremely useful script (Please star the project if you can).
 * The downloaded files for each artist are split into years.
 We write a simple script to copy all the files for one artist into one dedicated folder.
 * Then we create the train and validation sets, with 400 train images and 100 validation images respectively for each of the 10 artists.
+* For anyone looking to replicate the dataset creation process, downloading the images from Wikiart, and then replacing the local directory references in the two scripts in create_dataset/ will suffice.
+* Alternatively, the dataset may be downloaded from Kaggle: www.kaggle.com/delayedkarma/impressionist-classifier-data